ton-blockchain/ton/docker/README.md

 ```
 identify your PUBLIC_IP:
 ```
-wget -qO - icanhazip.com
+curl -4 ifconfig.me
 ```
 compare if resulted IP coincides with your <PUBLIC_IP>.
 If it doesn't, exit container and launch it with the correct public IP.
 Then open UDP port (inside the container) you plan to allocate for TON node using netcat utility:
 ```
-nc -ul 43677
+nc -ul 30001
 ```
 and from any **other** linux machine check if you can reach this UDP port by sending a test message to that port:
 ```
-other-server> echo "test" | nc -u <PUBLIC_IP> 43677
+other-server>echo "test" | nc -u <PUBLIC_IP> 30001
 ```
 as a result inside the container you have to receive the "test" message.

-If you don't get the message inside the docker container, that means that either your firewall, NAT or proxy is blocking it.
+If you don't get the message inside the docker container, that means that either your firewall, LoadBalancer, NAT or proxy is blocking it.
 Ask your system administrator for assistance.

+### Standalone TON docker container works fine, but in Kubernetes fails to synchronize
+todo

 ### Can't connect to lite-server
 * check if lite-server was enabled on start by passing **"LITESERVER=true"** argument;